 There is one primary and one secondary federal standard for ozone, which have the same form: the fourth highest daily maximum 8-hour average of 0.070 parts per million (ppm), averaged over three years.
-Several Oklahoma sites are close to exceeding the standard.
+While several Oklahoma sites measured recent exceedances of the standard, all are currently designated in attainment.